Measuring Garage Doors

 Different garage door types use very different criteria to specify, order and price the overall door.
 If you are looking for a new garage door, particularly a roller or sectional door, then the first most basic measurements to note down are:

-- Width and Height of the existing brickwork opening (excluding the frame and door)
+- Width and Height of the existing brickwork (structural) opening (excluding the existing frame and door)

 - Width and Height of existing sub frame if you are leaving it in place (Timber frames only) for the new door to fix to, providing it is wide enough - always check!